-Global Markets-Stocks fall, Bund yields go negative on Brexit fears
+GLOBAL MARKETS-Stocks fall, Bund yields go negative on Brexit fears

 The 10-year Bund yield fell as low as minus 0.032 percent, which effectively means investors are paying to lend money to the German government for a full decade.

 U.S. Treasury yields fell to four-month lows on Brexit fears as investors pared lingering expectations the Federal Reserve would raise interest rates in coming months.
-A two-day meeting of the Federal Open Market Committee began on Tuesday.
+A two-day meeting of the Federal Open Market Committee was set to begin Tuesday.

-Britain's departure from the EU would increase the risk to global growth, further weigh on the euro and strengthen the dollar, said Jeffrey Kleintop, chief global investment strategist at Charles Schwab & Co Inc in Boston.
-That would tighten financial conditions and likely prompt the Fed to reconsider rate hikes, he added.
+A Brexit would increase the risk to global growth, further weigh on the euro while strengthening the dollar, which would tighten financial conditions and likely prompt the Fed to reconsider rate hikes, said Jeffrey Kleintop, chief global investment strategist at Charles Schwab & Co Inc in Boston.

-MSCI's all-country world stock index fell 1.2 percent while European shares fell for a fifth straight session.
-The pan-European FTSEurofirst 300 index closed down 1.89 percent at 1,260.14, a three-month low.
+MSCI's all-country world stock index fell 1.0 percent while European shares fell for a fifth straight session.
+The pan-European FTSEurofirst 300 index closed down 1.89 percent at 1,260.14, a fresh three-month low.

 "Even as both OPEC and the International Energy Agency talk about a tighter oil market, fear of the fallout from a UK exit from the euro zone is throwing global markets into a tizzy," said Phil Flynn, an analyst at Price Futures Group in Chicago.